 By Brady Rogers

-Mascot names are an important part of the identity of a school.
-By adding a little creativity to a name, it can transform the school and how it’s perceived.
-Here are the 10 best:
+Mascot names are an important part of a school’s identity.
+By adding creativity to a name, it can transform the school and how it’s perceived.
+Here are the top ten Oregon mascots.

-Beaverton Beavers: Now don’t think I’m biased simply because I go to Beaverton, but the beaver is easily the best mascot.
-Known for its ability to navigate both land and water, the beaver is an ideal animal because of its versatility within the wilderness.
-It creates dams to stop water flow and allows them to create a community of dens within the standing water.
-Fun fact, if you listen really closely to them as they build, they are whispering “community connects us.”
+Beaverton Beavers: Don’t think I’m biased because I go to Beaverton, but the beaver is easily the best mascot.
+Known for its ability to navigate both land and water, the beaver is an ideal animal because of its versatility.
+It creates dams to stop water flow and allows them to create a community of dens.
+If you listen closely as they build, they’re whispering, “Community connects us.”

-North Medford Black Tornado: The black tornado is unique, and I’m pretty sure may be the only school in the United States to own the name.
-Something about it is almost terrifying, maybe the black, maybe the tornado, maybe both.
-Not many schools have colors within the name which adds another unique twist to the traditional, boring names.
+North Medford Black Tornado: The black tornado is unique.
+It’s terrifying.
+Maybe it’s because of the black, the tornado, or both.
+Not many schools have colors in their mascot’s name, adding another unique twist to traditional, boring names.

-Summit Storm: An alliteration is always interesting, but it gets even better because the name rolls off the tongue smoothly.
-Now I know you are probably saying it out loud, and quietly agreeing.
-The storm is similar to the Black Tornado, a unique twist that really stands out.
+Summit Storm: An alliteration is interesting, but it gets even better because the name rolls off the tongue.
+You’re probably saying it out loud and agreeing.
+The storm is similar to the Black Tornado, a unique twist that stands out.

-Crater Comets: The comets are easily one of the most original names, behind the black tornado.
-By using Crater, and establishing a common theme, it adds a layer of thinking to the mascot.
-Similar to a comet, their name is out of this world.
+Crater Comets: The Comets are one of the most original names.
+By using “Crater” and establishing a common theme, it adds a layer of thinking to the mascot.
+Their name is out of this world.

-Gresham Gophers: Although a gopher as a mascot sounds silly, it’s actually quite a statement.
-Gresham is bold, and their ability to take such a small animal and twist it into a mascot is quite impressive.
-It adds an almost humorous effect to their school – whether intended or not – and is easily one of the top mascots in Oregon.
+Gresham Gophers: Although a gopher as a mascot sounds silly, it’s a statement.
+Gresham is bold, and their ability to take such a small animal and twist it into a mascot is impressive.
+It adds a humorous effect to their school and is a top mascot in Oregon.

 St Marys Blues: Not many schools claim the title of a type of music.
-The Blues, which do just that, pose a challenge in actually presenting their mascot.
-However, they more than make up for it with an interesting use of music in their mascot choice.
+The Blues, which do just that, pose a challenge in presenting their mascot.
+However, they make up for it with an interesting use of music in their mascot choice.

 Roosevelt Roughriders: Within a league that includes Quakers and Demos, the Roughriders are the only intriguing mascot in the Portland Interscholastic League.
-It’s deep American history and ties with Theodore Roosevelt are distinct, as well as intimidating.
+Its deep American history and ties with Theodore Roosevelt are distinct and intimidating.
 Roosevelt would be proud.

-Century Jaguars: Arguably the coolest animal within the animal kingdom, the jaguar is capable of turning heads.
-It’s a refreshing twist of the basic animal names like Lions or Wildcats.
-Although Century sports may not be that intimidating, at least their mascots exhibit some.
+Century Jaguars: Arguably the coolest animal within the animal kingdom, the jaguar turns heads.
+It’s a refreshing twist on basic animal names like “Lions” or “Wildcats”.
+Although Century sports aren’t intimidating, at least their mascot is.

-The greatest mascot in Oregon and some may say, the world.
+The greatest mascot in Oregon.
 (Photo courtesy of @beavertonbeavers Twitter).